reTHINK-project/dev-hyperty/docs/_hyperties/Group-Chat-Manager-Hyperty.md

 This function is used to send a chat message.

-`<Promise> Communication.ChatMessage send(HypertyResource message)`
+`<Promise> DataObjectChild send(HypertyResource message)`

 **parameters**

-*message* is an [HypertyResource](../../specs/datamodel/core/hyperty-resource/readme/) of type 'chat'.
+*message* is an [HypertyResource](../../../specs/datamodel/core/hyperty-resource/readme/) of type 'chat'.

 **returns**

-It returns the ChatMessage child object created by the Syncher as a Promise.
+It returns the DataObjectChild containing the chat message HypertyResource created by the Syncher as a Promise.

 **How to use it**